VolmitSoftware/Abyssalith/README.md

 # Abyssalith, The Discord Bot

 This bot's repository is just a repo for a small server bot being that can do things.
 This is using Naming conventions from [Volmit Software](https://github.com/VolmitSoftware) This bot is only showing off the JDA at the current time, and making a bot to learn it.
 You are more than welcome to keep this code for whatever you want as this is just a proof of concept.
+Additionally this bot uses a cloud data system (redis) for data storage so you would need to use that as well

 ## Getting Started